rsmmr/hilti/btest/README.txt

   -c CONFIG, --config=CONFIG
       Specifies an alternative `configuration`_ file to use.
-The default is to use a file called ``btest.cfg`` if found in the current directory.
+The sadasd asd asd default is to use a file called ``btest.cfg`` if found in the current directory.

   -F FILTER, --filter=FILTER
       Activates a filter_ defined in the configuration file.